tiu93/react-redux-simple-app/README.md

 Use username `test` and password `test1` for test

 # Demo
-Wath the [Demo](https://codesandbox.io/s/react-redux-simple-auth-mzv0u?file=/src/index.js) on sanbox
+Watch the [Demo](https://codesandbox.io/s/react-redux-simple-auth-mzv0u?file=/src/index.js) on sanbox

 # Available Scripts
 In the project directory, you can run: